haydenwalker980/dtel/docs/Customer-Support-Guide.md

 # Customer Support
 ## How do I become Customer Support?
-The **only way** to join the CS team is to fill out the [application form](https://dtel.typeform.com/to/wHjMpX).
+The **only way** to join the CS team is to fill out the [**application form**](https://dtel.typeform.com/to/wHjMpX).
 Your application will put into the pool, but will only be looked at once a spot opens.
 The maximum amount of team members is currently **the number closest to (server count / 100)** (excluding supervisor or higher).
 It may take **weeks or months ~~or years~~** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.** During your wait, you should stay in the DTel HQ.
 Failure to remain in the server until your application is read will result in an automatic denial.

 # Guide
 Welcome to the Customer Support guide.
-This guide contains info about some of the commands that (presuming that you're CS) you can use.
+This guide contains info about some of the commands that (presuming you're CS) you can use.
 Check `>cshelp` for all the commands at your disposal. **Your actions are recorded in #bot-log.**

 If you have any questions about commands that are **not** mentioned here, you may ask about it in a staff channel in DTel's HQ.
 Staff commands should **only** be used in either the staff channel or in DMs with the bot.

 ## Dealing with \*611 calls
 This section only details the general conduct expected from members of our support team, the tools at your disposal are explained below.

 * The CS \[agent] who picked up the call is the only one allowed to speak, unless otherwise directed.
 You can put `>` before your message so the other side can't see.
 * Try to lead any conversation into a pleasant direction.
 * If you don't know the appropriate action, contact more experienced CS or a supervisor/boss and wait for their response.

 ## Deassigning a number
 `>deassign <Number>`.
-Used when someone requests their number to be removed. (make sure to use `>permcheck <caller's discord ID>`);
+Used when someone requests their number to be removed.
+Make sure to use `>permcheck <caller's user ID>` while in the call.

 ## Moving/changing a number
 * VIP numbers: you should use `>reassign <number/channel> <number/channel>` to change or move the number.